archification/webify/README.md

 ## Introduction
 Welcome to the Webify project!
-Have you ever wanted to start a web server at a moment's notice so that your friends could download files from your computer or you could view files on one machine from any device on your local wifi?
-This program allows you to do just that.
-After having a brief look at a config file and running a standalone program from command line, you'll be able to view and share any content you've made.

 This CLI application is configurable web server developed in Rust using the `axum` crate.
 The config.toml file allows us to determine paths to web routes and local files, IP address and port, and whether things like SSL are enabled.